1. Property photo 1 of 48

 The third bedroom

-The third bedroom provides a versatile and well-arranged space that works well as a guest room or study.
+The third bedroom provides a versatile and well arranged space that works well as a guest room or study.
+This room, previously used as an office/bedroom, was rebuilt as part of the post fire reinstatement works in 2013.
 A window brings in natural light and offers a pleasant view across the surroundings which adds to the room’s comfortable feel.
 The layout includes practical built in storage that helps keep the area organised and supports everyday use.
 Its position on the second floor gives convenient access to the shower room and the rest of the upper accommodation.

 The shower room